 - Point your weapon down.
 Your weapon should always be pointing down when you are not sparring.
 You and your partner should both have masks on if your weapons are up.

 - Always salute from enguarde.
-This is done to make sure there is sufficient distance for bowing while weapons are pointed wp themes up.
+This is done to make sure there is sufficient distance for bowing while weapons are pointed up.
 Then put your weapon down to approach and shake hands.
 This will prevent unnecessary accidents.

 - Violence is prohibited.
 Even though fencers strike each other, their goal is not to cause damage or injury.
 The strikes for points are mere touches.
 You should never use more than a flick.